naiyerasif/site/content/blog/2019/2019-01-12-creating-a-nodejs-application-using-express-and-typescript.md

 ## Intent

-The intent of this guide is to create a simple Node.js application using Express.js as the middleware with TypeScript support.
+In this guide, you'll learn to create a simple Node.js application using Express.js as the middleware with TypeScript support.
 You'll start with a JavaScript application and add TypeScript support to it.

 ### Setup